sophiebaud11/simple_slack-1/README.md

 11. Now we're going to zip through a bunch of the settings we can access through the links in the "Features" section of the left sidebar.

-## Enable Interactive Components
-1. Start by clicking "Interactive Components"
-2. You'll need to paste in a URL for the API endpoint you are going to build in your simple-slack app.
-So copy your Heroku URL and paste it in, and then add a slash and a name you'll remember.
-Something like `https://rocky-earth-53316.herokuapp.com/slack-interactions`
-3. That `/slack-interactions` is a route you are going to have to build.
-So open up the `index.js` file in your `routes` folder and start with the following code:
-    ```
-    router.post('/slack-interactions', function(req, res, next) {
-      console.log(JSON.stringify(req.body, null, 4))
-      res.send('got your message');
-    });
-    ```
-    As usual, don't just paste but try to make sure you get what each part of this code is doing.

-4. handle?

 ## Creating a Slash Command